fem·in·ae fi·de :: women of faith

 Our Catholic tradition has a very specific view of the purpose and identity of each person.
 We are made in the Imago Dei – the Image of God (Gen 1:26) and are each created to become saints.
 That is the destiny of every person born into this world.
 And women, with their inherent Feminine Genius, have a special role in creating the families and culture that enable this to happen for others.

-Feminae Fidae, a semester long program that meets three times a month, is an outreach of the St. Philomena Retreat and is under the aegis of the John Paul II Resource Center of the Diocese of Phoenix.
+Feminae Fide, a semester long program that meets about two times a month, is an outreach of the St. Philomena Retreat and is under the aegis of the John Paul II Resource Center of the Diocese of Phoenix.
 It is intended for unmarried, Catholic women between the ages of 19-27.
 There are modules and teachings designed to enable an encounter with Jesus Christ, formation in authentic femininity and the virtues, and approaching a state of life decision with a Catholic understanding.

 During that period, the women will become friends and sisters in Christ, willing to support and help each other grow stronger in the virtues.
 This sisterhood is designed to strengthen each participant as they strive to overcome the pressure of the world to be less than God designed them to be.
 There will be opportunities for some adventure and fun to foster joy and community.

 Why Feminae Fide

 For most of the 20th century, the role of most women in society was well defined.
 Despite economic or educational status, most women understood that marriage and motherhood were on the horizon.